OpenNebula/docs/source/administration/authentication/external_auth.rst

 c) Servers Authentication
 -------------------------

-OpenNebula ships with three servers: :ref:`Sunstone <sunstone>`, :ref:`EC2 <ec2qcg>` and :ref:`OCCI <occicg>`.
+OpenNebula ships with two servers: :ref:`Sunstone <sunstone>` and :ref:`EC2 <ec2qcg>`.
 When a user interacts with one of them, the server authenticates the request and then forwards the requested operation to the OpenNebula daemon.

 The forwarded requests are encrypted by default using a Symmetric Key mechanism.
 The following guide shows how to strengthen the security of these requests using x509 certificates.
 This is specially relevant if you are running your server in a machine other than the frontend.